HOW TO MAKE PILLAR CANDLES

 STEP BY STEP INSTRUCTIONS ON HOW TO MAKE YOUR OWN PILLAR CANDLES

-For this project, IGI 1274 was used.
+For this project, IGI 1274 was used, which is a mottling wax so the outcome will be slightly different, but it has been discontinued and we recommend using IGI 4625.
 Cutting this type of wax can be tricky.
 For this demonstration, the wax is cut with a putty knife but you may need to use another method if your wax is too hard.
 First, score the wax with a utility knife.
-Then take the scored piece of wax and hang it off the edge of a table or counter top.
+Then take the scored piece of wax and hang it off the edge of a table or countertop.
 Pressure is then applied to help break the wax on the score.
-You may need to do this a few times to get the wax in small enough pieces to fit in the pouring pot.
+You may need to do this a few times to get the wax into small enough pieces to fit in the pouring pot.
 (Be careful not to cut yourself or smash your fingers while doing this.)
 The wax can be weighed in the pouring pot so you do not have to transfer it from a different container.